sassman/django-dynamicsites/README.rst

 Configuration
 -------------

-Using dynamicsites you can host multiple sites within a single domain.
+Using django-dynamicsites you can host multiple sites within a single domain in terms of vhost configuration.
 This may be the most common setup.
 This will allow different url mappings by subdomain.
 To do this you'll need to create a site object for the different subdomain sites.

 Within the list of subdomains for a site, the first subdomain listed will be the default subdomain.
 If you want the default subdomain to be blank, put '' (single quote empty string) as the first subdomain in the subdomain list in the admin panel for sites.

 Debugging
 ---------

-In the current codebase, if you have the django debug toolba unstalled and enable redirect tracking, ie.
+In the current codebase, if you have the django debug toolbar installed and want enable redirect tracking, ie.

 ::